Register Your One Person Company Online

 - Pay Registration Fees: Complete the required fee payment at the office or through authorized banks, based on the authorized share capital of the OPC.

-- Verification & Approval: Authorities will review your application, MOA, AOA, and nominee for details for compliance with OPC regulations.
+- Verification & Approval: Authorities will review your application, MOA, AOA, and nominee details for compliance with OPC regulations.

 - Receive Certificate of Incorporation: Once approved, collect your official Certificate of Incorporation, which will reflect the OPC status of your company.